mkubasz/cv/README.md

   - Creating the mobile application for the pharmaceutical company called Roche.
   - Responsible for proxy platform to handle transform data with dynamic business rules.
 Client was the Spanish Fintech.
   - Responsible for the serverless platform to handle communication with norway banks for the Norway Fintech company. <br>
-  **_Technologies used:_** C#, .Net Core, AWS, Kotlin, Python, Node.
+  - Managing and maintaining infrastructure using Kubernetes (K8s), Azure and AWS **_Technologies used:_** C#, .Net Core, AWS, Kotlin, Python, Node.
     <br><br>